 Digital Accessibility

 What was interesting in particular is that there are design patterns set in place to make the screen reader parse the HTML better.
-I was kind of glad that even though digital accessibility is heavily neglected, some work is still being done to make the internet marginally better.
-An example was placing an image in a div with the aria-text saying: please go to header x for more information.
-Then, the header would contain the actual text for the image.
-Doing some of my own research, there could be better solutions out there as well, with updates to aria-label.
+I was somewhat glad that, despite digital accessibility being heavily neglected, some work is still being done to make the internet marginally better.

-Besides what I learned about digital accessibility, I want to make the case that designing digital accessibility and building it on the internet will benefit everyone, not only those who are not temporarily non-disabled.
+Besides what I learned about digital accessibility, I want to make the case that designing digital accessibility and building it on the internet will benefit everyone, not only those who are not “temporarily able-bodied.”
 Accessibility and usability are mutually beneficial concepts.

-Going off that, I want to list technologies that were made to address accessibility but have been used by everyone.
-Speech technology (car GPS, search results), e-books, and closed captions are a small grouping of the wide variety of everyday technology we gained from addressing accessibility.
-Just as the wheelchair door button saves you in moments when you are carrying things or extremely tired, practical accessibility implementations may help all users of the internet.
+Building on that, I want to list technologies that were designed to address accessibility but have been adopted by everyone.
+Speech technology, e-books, and closed captions are just a small subset of the everyday technology we have gained from addressing accessibility.
+Just as the wheelchair door button saves you in moments when you are carrying things or are extremely tired, practical accessibility benefits all users of the internet.

 As I researched the topic more, I became disheartened.
-I knew it was not a major focus because the category of “disabled” is necessarily marginal to a business.
-That’s why modern disability studies have pushed the term temporary able-bodied against the dichotomy of able vs. disabled.
-Anyway, accessibility is cool, but there is also a reason why it’s not focused on, but should that be the case?
+I knew it was not a major focus because the category of “disabled” is marginal to a business.
+That’s why people have pushed the term “temporarily able-bodied’ to get more buy-in.
+Regardless, digital accessibility is cool and needs to be prioritized a tad bit more.

 Citations